 The most important function of the gracilis is to help the hamstring muscles flex the knee, for example during the initial swing phase in walking, or during boat rowing.
 The medial rotation of the leg also becomes evident during walking, when the foot is solidly planted on the ground.
 When the lower extremity is fixed, the gracilis muscle laterally rotates the femur and pelvis around the tibia, which acts as a fulcrum.
 This action is important to balance the trunk.
 However, all movements of the gracilis become evident during horse riding, when the muscle helps the rider to grip the horse (thigh adduction) and control the flexed knee.

-For more information about the gracilis muscle, take a look at the following resources:
+For more information about the gracilis muscle and the other muscles of the hip and thigh, take a look at the following resources:

 To test the anatomy and range of movements of the gracilis, the patient needs to flex the leg against resistance and rotate it medially.
 This combination evidentiates the location of the gracilis tendon superomedially to the popliteal fossa of the knee.
 It is the most medial and anterior, or upper, tendon of this region.
 The gracilis can be palpated all the way to its origin if the tendon is traced proximally.
 Testing the movements of the gracilis is carried out by flexing the patient’s knee to approximately ninety degrees, internally rotating the leg, and maintaining these positions while adducting the thigh.